pardnchiu/pardnchiu/README.md

-# Only sharing my independently developed projects
+# IMPORTANT
 > [!Note]
+> 1. Only sharing my independently developed projects.
-> 1. Projects without a LICENSE are considered MIT by default.
+> 2. Projects without a LICENSE are considered MIT by default.
-> 2. If these are not enough and you need more to judge my ability, then it means I’m not the one you need.
+> 3. If these are not enough and you need more to judge my ability, then it means I’m not the one you need.
-> 3. Employed at ITRD, unavailable for external projects.
+> 4. Employed at ITRD, unavailable for external projects.

 ## Backend